 Some things going on under the hood of your Mac demand too much resources.
 When there are heavy apps or multiple background processes running, your disk overheats because the system’s overstrained.

 How can CleanMyMac X help to solve high disk temperature issue?

 Of course, CleanMyMac X can’t actually cool down your disk.
 What it can do is help you decrease the load on your system, which is often related to the overheating.
 Try doing the following.

-Disable unnecessary login items and launch agents with the Optimization module.
+Disable unnecessary login items, extensions and launch agents with the Extensions and Optimization modules.
 The fewer unused apps are running, the better.